 Here is everything you will need to prepare this popeyes inspired spicy fried chicken.

-- 8 pieces of chicken (legs, thighs, or boneless breast pieces) - approximately 3-4 pounds
+- 8 pieces of chicken (legs, thighs, or breast pieces) - approximately 3-4 pounds Boneless chicken breast or tenders are also great choices and will cook faster.

 - high heat oil (vegetable, canola, peanut, tallow)